Ana Živojinović

 Ana Živojinović (née Lazarević; born July 4, 1991) is a professional volleyball player from Serbia, who was a member of the Serbia women's national volleyball team that won the gold medal at the 2011 European Championship in Serbia and Italy.
-At club level, she plays for OK Crvena zvezda Belgrade in Serbian Volley league.
+At club level, she plays for OK Crvena Zvezda in Serbian Volleyball League.

 Career

 Ana Lazarević took her first steps in volleyball in 2005, in the Academy of Srbijanka of Valjevo, a club of her hometown.
-In Servjianka she remained for only a year, since in 2006 she was transferred to Vizoura Belgrade.
-She remained for six years in the club of the Serbian capital, took the second place of the 2010-11 Serbian Championship, and was runners up of the Cup of Serbia in the same year as well.
+In Srbijanka she remained for only a year, since in 2006 she was transferred to Vizura.
+She remained for six years in the club of the Serbian capital, took the second place of the 2010–11 Serbian Championship, and was runners up of the Cup of Serbia in the same year as well.

-In 2012 she decided to leave her homeland and travel to Turkey for Besiktas Istanbul, but she remained there for just one season.
+In 2012, she decided to leave her homeland and travel to Turkey for Beşiktaş JK, but she remained there for just one season.

 In 2013, Ana Lazarević was signed by ASPTT Mulhouse, a team of the town with the same name in France, where she remained for two years.
 With ASPTT Mulhouse she was awarded as Best Receiver in the 2014 edition of CEV Women's Challenge Cup, in the third place of her team in that year's competition.

 In the summer of 2015, Lazarević moved to Greece and was transferred to Olympiacos Piraeus, where she remained until the summer of 2017.
 With the Red-whites of Piraeus she won the double twice (Hellenic Championship and Hellenic Cup) in the 2015–16 and 2016–17 seasons.
 Moreover, she was named the Most Valuable Player (M.V.P.) at the 2017 Hellenic Cup.
 At the same season she was runner up of the European Challenge Cup, in the incredible course of Olympiacos to the final of the competition.

 After one year in Beylikdüzü of Istanbul for personal reasons, she moved in 2018 to Romanian Alba Blaj, with which she won both the Romanian championship and Cup, but also the Silver Medal of 2018–19 Women's CEV Cup.

-In the summer of 2019, Ana Lazarevic returned to Greece, to Olympiacos Piraeus as Ana Živojinović, after marrying water polo player Stefan Živojinović, who was also transferred to Olympiacos that same year.
+In the summer of 2019, Ana Lazarević returned to Greece, to Olympiacos Piraeus as Ana Živojinović, after marrying water polo player Stefan Živojinović, who was also transferred to Olympiacos that same year.

-In May 2021, after one year of absence due to pregnancy, she returned to Serbia and signed for OK Crvena zvezda Belgrade, club that she support since childhood.
+In May 2021, after one year of absence due to pregnancy, she returned to Serbia and signed for OK Crvena Zvezda, club that she supports since childhood.